Mohit0199/jarvis/README.md

 # Jarvis - Your Personal Voice Assistant 🤖

-Jarvis is a voice assistant designed to handle tasks and automate phone operations using ADB (Android Debug Bridge).
-It leverages Hugging Face's `deepseek r1` model for natural language understanding and HuggingChat for conversational capabilities.
-This project is modular, extensible, and designed to be highly customizable.
+Jarvis is a voice assistant designed for automating tasks and phone operations via ADB (Android Debug Bridge).
+It uses Hugging Face’s `deepseek r1` model for natural language understanding and HuggingChat for conversational capabilities.
+The project is modular, extensible, and highly customizable, allowing users to easily adapt and expand its features.
+It also leverages cookies for model access and smooth interactions.

 ---